Tag Archives: Georgina Hale

 Grade: A

-Ken Russell, most famous for directing the outstanding Women in Love (1970) and The Who’s Tommy (1975) creates a disturbing opus about perversion and scandal amid the Roman Catholic church during medieval times.
+Ken Russell, best known for directing the outstanding Women in Love (1970) and The Who’s Tommy (1975), creates a disturbing opus about perversion and scandal within the Roman Catholic Church in medieval times.

-The film’s graphic portrayal of violence, sexuality, and religious blasphemy ignited shocked reactions from censors, and it originally received an X rating in both the United Kingdom and the United States.
-It was banned in several countries, and heavily edited for exhibition in others.
+The film’s graphic portrayal of violence, sexuality, and religious blasphemy ignited shocked reactions from censors, and it initially received an X rating in both the United Kingdom and the United States.
+It was banned in several countries and heavily edited for exhibition in others.

-This alone will pique open-minded and curious viewer’s interests.
+This alone will pique the interest of open-minded, curious viewers.
 It sure did mine.

 Vanessa Redgrave also appears as a lustful and evil nun with a hunchback.